Grahp/Steno-Glossary/README.md

 Noun

 - A rule defining how any pattern of [**chords**](#chord), [**strokes**](#stroke), or [**outlines**](#outline) should map to [**translations**](#translation).
-  - May do this phonetically, orthographically, based on shape, or completely arbitrarily.
+  - They may do this phonetically, orthographically, based on shape, or completely arbitrarily.

 **Notes**
 - A theory rule may match many [**chords**](#chord), [**strokes**](#stroke), or [**outlines**](#outline), or be a single override to avoid a [**conflict**](#conflict).